Christmas Celebrations in Malta

 Once in the church, the procession is usually transformed to a pageant with children singing and dancing.
 After that the typical 'Priedka tat-tifel' (Christmas homily given a child) is held.
 The sermon is usually a few thoughts for the Christmas period seen from a child's sincere point of view and usually brings smiles on all the listeners.
 This is then followed by the Christmas midnight mass.
 After mass, some go back home to open their presents.
 Lately, Christmas breakfasts have also become common and are organised at many hotels.

-A Christmas highlight, which is popular for children and adults alike, is the annual pantomime held at the Manoel Theatre and at other venues.
+A Malta Christmas holidays highlight, which is popular for children and adults alike, is the annual pantomime held at the Manoel Theatre and at other venues.
 It's a happy mix of good slapstick humour for children and satire for adults.

 Popular Christmas carols have been translated in Maltese, however Fr.
 Andrew Schembri (1774-1862) wrote a couple of original Maltese Christmas carols including 'Ninni la tibkix izjed' (Sleep, don't cry anymore), this lullaby for Baby Jesus is one of the most popular carols in Malta.